blosavio/fastester/README.md

           <td>
             <div>
               <p>
-                Hashmap arranging a hierarchichy of namespaces and benchmark &nbsp;definitions.
+                Hashmap arranging a hierarchy of namespaces and benchmark &nbsp;definitions.
 Keys (quoted symbols) represent namespaces.
-Values (sets of quoted &nbsp;symbols) represent benchmark names.
+Values (sets of quoted
+                &nbsp;symbols) represent benchmark names.
 See <a href="#hierarchy">discussion</a>.
               </p>
               <p>
                 Note: This setting only affects running benchmarks.
 It does not affect &nbsp;which data sets are used to generate the <span class=